Cape tulip (two-leaf)

 Stems are stiff, erect and somewhat zigzagged.

-Seeds of Cape tulip (two-leaf) are non-fleshy capsules, 9-16 mm long, 1.5-2 mm wide and are formed after flowering.
+Seeds of Cape tulip (two-leaf) are non-fleshy capsules, 9 to 16mm long, 1.5 to 2mm wide and are formed after flowering.

 Growth and lifecycle

-Cape tulip (two-leaf) reproduces by one or two corms which are produced at the base of the plant.
+Cape tulip (two-leaf) reproduces by 1 or 2 corms which are produced at the base of the plant.
 It also reproduces by cormils that are produced in the leaf axils and around the corms at the base of the plant.

 Cultivation and movement of contaminated farm produce are the most common forms of dispersal for the Cape tulip (two-leaf) in an agricultural environment.
 Cape tulip corms can also be spread by floodwaters.